 Hey, what about the penguins?
 Why would polar bears and penguins never meet?
 The polar bear lives in the Arctic and the penguin in the Antarctic region.

-This is an Arctic hare.
-Well.
-This is a Arctic hare, too!
-How is that even possible?
 During the winter, many animals have a white fur or a white plumage to be well camouflaged in the snow.
 During the summer the snow melts and the brown soil comes to the surface.
 Then the animals change their color.
-The stoat and the reindeer lose their white coat.
+The Arctic hare, the stoat and the reindeer lose their white coat.

 How do animals keep warm in the Arctic?
 They have a thick layer of fat, a wooly coat, or a dense plumage.
 The animals of the Arctic and the tundra live in caves, move to the south when the winter approaches or they hibernate.